christopherweems/swift-fixie/README.md

 - Workflows run sequentially in a persistent shell across all named function calls.
 (Side effects are allowed.)
 - Output streams live to console.
-- If a command exits non-zero, execution stops immeiately with `-e` (fail fast).
+- If a command exits non-zero, execution stops immediately with `-e` (fail fast).

 ### Example call: `fixie buildDemo`